quoteboxqa/api/source/includes/_accounts.md

 This endpoint will change the password for a user.

-This endpoint simulates a scenario when a user is already signed-in to Quotebox and wants to change his/her password.
+This endpoint resembles a scenario when a user is already signed-in to Quotebox and wants to change his/her password.

 Should you need to change current password of an user, make a call to this endpoint with required details.